chibisnorlax/acnhfaq/index.md

 - Can be found sleeping on the island's beaches.
 - Upon waking Gullivarrr up, he will ask you to find his single communicator by diving for it in the ocean.
 - If the player completes his favor, he will mail the player a special pirate furniture item the following day.
+- See [here](https://yuexr.github.io/img/gullivarrr.png) on how to help him.
+- See [here](https://yuexr.github.io/img/pirate.png) for his reward.

 ### Harvey (Harv)
 - Will wander around your island upon first encounter.